Naptie/PhigrosInfoCollector/README.md

 _A Java program that crawls information of Phigros from the web._

 ## What This Program Does
-This program visits [the wiki site](https://zh.moegirl.org.cn), from which it crawls information of songs in Phigros.
+This program visits [the wiki](https://zh.moegirl.org.cn) from which it crawls information of songs in Phigros.
 Then it converts the information into separate JSON files, which are then respectively put into different song folders.
 Using the information it crawls, we're then able to quickly find chart files for each individual song by checking the number of notes, BPM, etc.